 Active pathological bleeding.

-Discontinuation in nonvalvular atrial fibrillation may increase risk of thrombotic events (eg, stroke); consider alternative anticoagulants.
+Premature discontinuation increases risk of thrombotic events; if discontinued for reason other than bleeding or therapy completion, consider coverage with another anticoagulant.
+Increased risk of spinal/epidural hematoma in anticoagulated patients receiving neuraxial anesthesia or undergoing spinal puncture; monitor for signs/symptoms of neurological impairment.
 Increased risk of bleeding; monitor for signs/symptoms of blood loss; discontinue if active pathological hemorrhage occurs.
-Increased risk of spinal/epidural hematoma in anticoagulated patients receiving neuraxial anesthesia or undergoing spinal puncture; monitor for signs/symptoms of neurological impairment.
+Patients with prosthetic heart valves: not recommended.
 Moderate or severe hepatic impairment, hepatic disease associated with coagulopathy: avoid.
 Discontinue 24hrs before surgery.
 Elderly.
 Labor & delivery.
 Pregnancy (Cat.
 C); use with caution, risk of pregnancy-related hemorrhage.
 Nursing mothers: not recommended.

 Increased risk of bleeding with concomitant aspirin, P2Y12 platelet inhibitors, other antithrombotic agents, fibrinolytic therapy, NSAIDs, clopidogrel; avoid.
 Avoid with concomitant combined P-gp and strong CYP3A4 inhibitors (eg, ketoconazole, itraconazole, lopinavir/ritonavir, ritonavir, indinavir/ritonavir, conivaptan).
 Avoid with concomitant combined P-gp and strong CYP3A4 inducers (eg, carbamazepine, phenytoin, rifampin, St. John’s wort).
 May be potentiated with concomitant renal impairment and combined P-gp and weak or moderate CYP3A4 inhibitors (eg, erythromycin, azithromycin, diltiazem, verapamil, quinidine, ranolazine, dronedarone, amiodarone, felodipine).